PennyLaneAI/pennylane-sf/doc/index.rst

-OpenQML Strawberry Fields Plugin
+PennyLane Strawberry Fields Plugin
 ################################

 :Release: |release|
 :Date: |today|

-This OpenQML plugin allows the Strawberry Fields simulators to be used as OpenQML devices.
+This PennyLane plugin allows the Strawberry Fields simulators to be used as PennyLane devices.

 `Strawberry Fields <https://strawberryfields.readthedocs.io>`_ is a full-stack Python library for designing, simulating, and optimizing continuous variable (CV) quantum optical circuits.

-`OpenQML <https://openqml.readthedocs.io>`_ is a machine learning library for optimization and automatic differentiation of hybrid quantum-classical computations.
+`PennyLane <https://pennylane.readthedocs.io>`_ is a machine learning library for optimization and automatic differentiation of hybrid quantum-classical computations.

 Features
 ========

-* Provides two devices to be used with OpenQML: ``strawberryfields.fock`` and ``strawberryfields.gaussian``.
+* Provides two devices to be used with PennyLane: ``strawberryfields.fock`` and ``strawberryfields.gaussian``.
 These provide access to the Strawberry Fields Fock and Gaussian backends respectively.

-* Supports all core OpenQML operations and expectation values across the two devices.
+* Supports all core PennyLane operations and expectation values across the two devices.

-* Combine Strawberry Fields' advanced quantum simulator suite with OpenQML's automatic differentiation and optimization.
+* Combine Strawberry Fields' advanced quantum simulator suite with PennyLane's automatic differentiation and optimization.

-To get started with the OpenQML Strawberry Fields plugin, follow the :ref:`installation steps <installation>`, then see the :ref:`usage <usage>` page.
+To get started with the PennyLane Strawberry Fields plugin, follow the :ref:`installation steps <installation>`, then see the :ref:`usage <usage>` page.

 Contents